platbr/kubernetes-health/README.md

 The liveness route will respond using `200` but readiness `503`.

 ## Avoiding migrations running in parallel and making kubernetes happy.
-Rails already avoid migrations running in parallel, but it raise exceptions.
+Rails already avoid migrations running in parallel, but it raises exceptions.
 This gem will just wait for other migrations without exit.
 If you enable `rack_on_migrate` together with this, kubernetes will just wait, avoiding erros.